alienflip/zku.one-Course/week_7/README.md

 4. Write in brief (at least 4 -5 lines) about your learnings throughout the course.

 ```
-1. before the course, I had a cursory understanding of why a zkp is useful.
+Before the course, I had a cursory understanding of why a zkp is useful.
 It is now significantly better.
 What is also nice is that I know where the gaps in my knowledge are with zkps.
 This is potentially even more valuable that what I learned during the course.
 ```